-With offices in Lexington, Louisville, Frankfort and Greenup, we serve Kentucky statewide.
+With offices in Lexington, Louisville, Frankfort, Greenup and Ashland, we serve Kentucky statewide.
 Many of our clients own real property in other states; we are well versed in concluding those estate issues as well.
 We also represent out-of-state beneficiaries or personal representatives nationwide who need legal representation in a Kentucky probate dispute.

 News & Insights

 - Attorneys from McBrayer law offices in Lexington and Louisville achieved a 2018 listing in U.S. News Best Lawyers in AmericaAugust 15, 2017

 - January 4, 2017

 - Jason S. Morgan - Attorney Biography

 - Robert E. Maclin, III - Attorney Biography